Amazeryogo/surf-exel/docs/index.md

 ### keywords :- as surf-exel moved from a line-editor to a text-editor, we removed the keywords

-## Note: V4 will be released on 25 august
 ## Note: The terminal based will be discontinued from 25 august 2020 <br/>